JVital2013/vitality-goes/README.md

 * [RTL-SDR Blog tutorial on GOES reception](https://www.rtl-sdr.com/rtl-sdr-com-goes-16-17-and-gk-2a-weather-satellite-reception-comprehensive-tutorial/): A good starting point for how to pick up geostationary weather satellites.
 * [USRadioGuy's GOES tutorial](https://usradioguy.com/programming-a-pi-for-goestools/): Another good tutorial to get you started with the GOES satellites
-* [goesrecv-monitor](https://vksdr.com/goesrecv-monitor): goesrecv monitor is a software utility for monitoring the status of goesrecv by Pieter Noordhuis.
+* [goesrecv-monitor](https://vksdr.com/goesrecv-monitor): Goesrecv monitor is a software utility for monitoring the status of goesrecv by Pieter Noordhuis.
 Provides a constellation diagram of the BPSK signal along with real-time decoding statistics.
-* [goesbetween](https://github.com/JVital2013/goesbetween): connects to goesrecv, extracts raw IQ samples from it, and sends the samples over the network via rtl_tcp.
+* [goesbetween](https://github.com/JVital2013/goesbetween): Connects to goesrecv, extracts raw IQ samples from it, and sends the samples over the network via rtl_tcp.
 Clients like GNURadio, SDR#, SDR++, and SatDump can connect to GoesBetween to monitor the spectrum around your satellite downlink, do parallel decoding via SatDump, and more!
 * [goesrecv-ps](https://github.com/JVital2013/goesrecv-ps): a collection of PowerShell scripts for monitoring goesrecv.
 Contains scripts to make a baseband recording of the HRIT/EMWIN signal and monitor Virtual Channel activity.

 ## License